Skiing in Lebanon: History

-In 1967 the 26th annual International Ski Federation (ISF) conference was held in Beirut.
-Also in 1967 and up until 1972 the federation cooperated with the Lebanese Army to host the World Championship of Military Ski.
+In 1967 and up until 1972 the federation cooperated with the Lebanese Army to host the World Championship of Military Ski.

 At the time of its construction in 1974, Faqra Club, which was built at the foot of Mount Sannine with the help of Swiss architects, was one of the premier private skiing resorts in the world.
 With altitudes ranging between 1700 and 2000 meters, the resort offered a dozen pistes of varying levels that permitted skiers to enjoy the sport day and night.
 On clear days, one could see the Mediterranean and the capital, Beirut, from the summits.

-In 1993, the Lebanese-American, Richard Elias initiated the International Peace Ski, in which he led a group of thirteen professional skiers from ten different countries to ski in Lebanon.
+In 1993, a Lebanese-American, Richard Elias initiated the International Peace Ski, in which he led a group of thirteen professional skiers from ten different countries to ski in Lebanon.

 Lebanese skiers have participated in the Winter Olympic Games since 1948 and in World Championships: Innsbruck (1964), Greece (1967), Sapporo (1972), Innsbruck (1976), Grenoble (1969), Lake Placid (1980), Calgary (1988) and Albertville (1992).